Play Dungeon Game with DP

 }

-function definition and base case, when we want to find dp(0, 0)
+function and the base case, we aim to solve for dp(0, 0)

-, we should attempt to derive dp(i, j)
+.
+We should try to derive dp(i, j)

 and dp(i+1, j)

-.
-This approach allows us to gradually reach the base case and correctly perform state transitions.
+to gradually approach the base case and correctly perform state transitions.

-Specifically, "the minimum health needed to reach the bottom-right corner from A
+Specifically, "the minimum health to reach the bottom-right corner from A

-" should be derived from "the minimum health needed to reach the bottom-right corner from B
+" should be derived from "the minimum health to reach the bottom-right corner from B

-" and "the minimum health needed to reach the bottom-right corner from C
+" and "the minimum health to reach the bottom-right corner from C

 ":